gallofeliz/doctolib-availabilities/README.md

 Turn off headless with `sudo HEADLESS=false docker-compose up`

 Display (X11) support is not mandatory in default case of headless true.

+The code is ugly (the developer seems to be very noob).
+It should be refactorised but for the moment I don't have time to spend on it.